CHRONIC PAIN CHAMPIONS

 • Doing What Matters in Times of Stress: An Illustrated Guide

-• The Pain Management Workbook - I highly recommend this book from Dr. Rachel Zoffness
+• The Pain Management Workbook - A book authored by Dr. Rachel Zoffness based upon Cognitive Behavioral Therapy

 Read the research